 How about negative media or a lack of goodwill?
 These are all factors that could be damaging to your territory.

 Break down your overall goal into specifics.
 This is where your first step is most useful.
 How many opportunities will your team need to achieve the goal?
 Which regions are best to focus on?
 Which products will be the most profitable?
+Drill down to identify specific, action oriented tasks that build up toward larger and larger goals.

-Go over your data from previous periods to see what goals are realistic for your sales team and assign quotas to support these goals.
+Go over your data from previous periods to see what metric-driven goals are realistic for your sales team and assign quotas to support these goals.
 Your CRM will allow you to do that.

 As a territory manager or leader, your job is to enable your sales team to succeed.
 Your strategies ensure that everyone is on the same page and have the knowledge and tools to meet their quotas.

-You can create a plan that helps your team target your lucrative segments and get maximum coverage.
 Assign your sales reps based on your assessment of their skills and match them according to the territory where it would work best.
 If your sales rep already has established relationships in a territory, for example, it would be wise to assign them there.

 SWOT will allow you to assess where your team needs your help.
 For example, what does your organization need?
 Perhaps they need more education in the sales process or better content to give potential clients.